-Cumulative exam scores + (assignment points x 10) = raw score
+Cumulative exam scores + (cumulative weekly discussion x 6.25) + (assignment points x 18.75) = raw score

 Because exams are worth up to 100 points and assignments up to 4 points each, the maximum raw score is 500.
 10 raw points (2% of the raw point total) may be deducted for each missed weekly interaction.
 3 raw points (0.6% of the raw point total) are deducted for each day of an extension beyond the course deadline.